 The key points are as follows:

-- Ofsted will pilot the visits in September 2020, with a full roll out in October
+- Ofsted has piloted the visits in September 2020, ahead of a full roll out in October

 - All ‘inadequate’ schools will be visited, alongside a sample of schools with other grades

 - Visits will focus on a number of areas, including barriers to managing a full return and how schools are ensuring pupils resume learning the full curriculum

 - Ofsted has released new details about how the visits will be conducted

 - Ofsted has said these visits are not full inspections

 - Ofsted has published an operation note about how early years visits will be conducted

 - Ofsted will publish a finalised letter of their findings to the website within 38 days of the visit